galbrame/localhostChatApp/README.md

 The GUI displays the available chat rooms (two are preloaded) and their current occupants.
 Chat rooms are limited to five participants.

+NOTE: While basic functionality is present, several features remain to be implemented.

 ## How to Run